barkhavarshney/Youtube-Warehousing/README.md

 ## 📖 Ethical Perspective on YouTube Data Scraping
 Engaging in YouTube data scraping demands ethical responsibility.
 It is crucial to:

--Adhere to YouTube's terms of service.
+- `Adhere to YouTube's terms of service.`
--Obtain proper authorization and comply with data protection regulations.
+- `Obtain proper authorization and comply with data protection regulations.`
--Handle data responsibly, ensuring privacy and avoiding misuse.
+- `Handle data responsibly, ensuring privacy and avoiding misuse.`
--Respect the YouTube community and the platform’s integrity.
+- `Respect the YouTube community and the platform’s integrity.`

 ## Required Libraries: